KULL-Centre/papers/README.md

 # papers
-Material from papers from KULL centre
+Materials, scripts, data etc from papers from KULL centre